galaxyproject/training-material/topics/proteomics/tutorials/mass-spectrometry-imaging-loading-exploring-data/tutorial.md

 The MSI quality report tool provides a fast way to obtain plenty of descriptive statistic plots for MSI data.
 Internal calibrants or other known, ubiquitous m/z features can further be used to obtain further quality measures, such as m/z accuracies.

 Our mouse kidney dataset contains internal calibrants that were sprayed together with the matrix onto the tissue.
-The used calibrants are Angiotensin I, Substance P, Fibrinopeptide B and ACTH_18-39.
-We furthermore spotted Bombesin peptides close to the tissue to monitor the digestion quality with the fold change of digested vs. undigested Bombesin.
+The used calibrants are *Angiotensin I*, *Substance P*, *Fibrinopeptide B* and *ACTH_18-39*.
+We furthermore spotted *Bombesin* peptides close to the tissue to monitor the digestion quality with the fold change of digested vs. undigested *Bombesin*.

 > ### {% icon hands_on %} Hands-on: Running the MSI quality report tool